• Optimal management of public transport based on passenger demand prediction

 The project

-PASSPORT is an industrial research project led by Nommon and co-financed by the Center for the Development of Industrial Technology (CDTI) and the European Regional Development Fund (ERDF).
-Its goal is to provide public transport authorities and operators with a tool to help them integrate the evaluation and design of the public transport offer into the overall planning process, so that the service responds quickly to changes in the mobility needs of the population.
-The project started in September 2021, has a duration of 18 months and a fundable budget of 419.457,15 euros.
+PASSPORT was an industrial research project led by Nommon and co-financed by the Center for the Development of Industrial Technology (CDTI) and the European Regional Development Fund (ERDF).
+Its goal was to provide public transport authorities and operators with a tool to help them integrate the evaluation and design of the public transport offer into the overall planning process, so that the service would respond quickly to changes in the mobility needs of the population.
+The project started in September 2021, had a duration of 18 months, and a fundable budget of 419,457.15 euros.

 Context